Option (finance): Definition and application

 An option is a contract that allows the holder the right to buy or sell an underlying asset or financial instrument at a specified strike price on or before a specified date, depending on the form of the option.
 Selling or exercising an option before expiry typically requires a buyer to pick the contract up at the agreed upon price.
 The strike price may be set by reference to the spot price (market price) of the underlying security or commodity on the day an option is issued, or it may be fixed at a discount or at a premium.
 The issuer has the corresponding obligation to fulfill the transaction (to sell or buy) if the holder "exercises" the option.
 An option that conveys to the holder the right to buy at a specified price is referred to as a call, while one that conveys the right to sell at a specified price is known as a put.

 The issuer may grant an option to a buyer as part of another transaction (such as a share issue or as part of an employee incentive scheme), or the buyer may pay a premium to the issuer for the option.
 A call option would normally be exercised only when the strike price is below the market value of the underlying asset, while a put option would normally be exercised only when the strike price is above the market value.
 When an option is exercised, the cost to the option holder is the strike price of the asset acquired plus the premium, if any, paid to the issuer.
-If the option’s expiration date passes without the option being exercised, the option expires, and the holder forfeits the premium paid to the issuer.
+If the option's expiration date passes without the option being exercised, the option expires, and the holder forfeits the premium paid to the issuer.
 In any case, the premium is income to the issuer, and normally a capital loss to the option holder.

-The holder of an option may on-sell the option to a third party in a secondary market, in either an over-the-counter transaction or on an options exchange, depending on the option.
+An option holder may on-sell the option to a third party in a secondary market, in either an over-the-counter transaction or on an options exchange, depending on the option.
 The market price of an American-style option normally closely follows that of the underlying stock being the difference between the market price of the stock and the strike price of the option.
 The actual market price of the option may vary depending on a number of factors, such as a significant option holder needing to sell the option due to the expiration date approaching and not having the financial resources to exercise the option, or a buyer in the market trying to amass a large option holding.
 The ownership of an option does not generally entitle the holder to any rights associated with the underlying asset, such as voting rights or any income from the underlying asset, such as a dividend.